Bluedot-Innovation/Bluedot-Point-iOS-SDK/README.md

 ## Copyright and license

 Created by Bluedot Innovation in 2016.
-Copyright © 2016 Bluedot.
+Copyright © 2016 Bluedot Innovation.
 All rights reserved.

 By dowloading or using the Bluedot Point SDK for iOS, You agree to the Bluedot Terms and Conditions (https://www.zendesk.com/company/terms) and Privacy Policy (http://www.bluedotinnovation.com/html/downloads/pdfs/privacy-policy-bluedot-170815.pdf)